Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 ### <mark style="background: #BABD00;">Cloud Migration – Key Questions</mark>

 <mark style="background: #BABD00;">CIOs/IT Managers seeking to move to Cloud face several questions.</mark>
-- How does Cloud fit into the organization’s requirements?
+- How does Cloud fit into the organisation’s requirements?
 (Financial advantage, convenience, etc. )
 - Which are the applications suitable for Cloud?
 - How do I choose the Cloud Vendor?
 - Is the Cloud infrastructure capable of providing the required Quality of Service (QoS)?(Performance, availability, and security)